AI

 Setup Wizard Configuration

 Proceed with the setup wizard’s steps as you wish.
-I answered prompts similar to the following:
+I answered prompts like the following:

 1. How to set up: Quick setup